NKI-GCF/XenofilteR/README.md

 ## Installation (not via Bioconductor)

-Installation of XenoFilteR should be performed as
+Installation of XenofilteR should be performed as
 follows:

     > source("http://bioconductor.org/biocLite.R")